 On Hercules however, because he had nothing but hatred for the main hero then he got a chance to be more of an out and out villain in stories such as the Hind Blood trilogy, Two Men and A Baby and Armageddon Now parts 1 and 2.

 However at the same time he was also somewhat more immature on Hercules too, as a large part of his hatred for Hercules stemmed from jealousy over the fact that both Zeus and Xena, the woman he loved, preferred Hercules.
-Thus at certain times Ares could feel like more of a petty character which allowed them to exploit the comedic potential of the character too.
+At certain times Ares could feel like more of a petty character which allowed them to exploit the comedic potential of the character too.

 In this respect Ares was similar to Spike from the Buffy and Angel franchise who similarly was a more conflicted, romantic character on the show starring a female hero Buffy, but was more of a petty, jealous, at times comical character on Angel the show starring a male character.